Skip to main content

 Choose Bell Path if

-• Part-timers, job-shares, or specialist rotations have made per-teacher checking bigger than eyes can hold
+• Part-timers, job-shares or specialist rotations have made checking every teacher by eye too big a job

-• Release time (APT, RFF, NCT, DOTT, NIT) must be delivered and provable to the minute, every week
+• Planning time (APT, RFF, NCT, DOTT or NIT) has to be delivered and provable to the minute, every week

 • One staffing change currently means a rebuild, a "please ignore the previous version" email, or a weekend

-• You want cover, duty, wet day plans, and staff views connected to the timetable instead of in three more spreadsheets
+• You want cover, yard duty, wet day plans and staff views to come from the timetable instead of from three more spreadsheets

 The spreadsheet is still doing its job.